Croatia Vacation Planning Best Trip to Croatia

 Croatians are also well-educated and culturally aware, and they value traditions and have close family ties.

 Humor is something that Croatians excel at, even in a second language.
-It never ceases to amaze us how Croatians can effortlessly make jokes in their non-native tongue.
+It never ceases to amaze us how they can effortlessly make jokes in their non-native tongue.

 In our experience, Croatians are genuine and giving.
-In fact, it is not unusual for a local host or guide to present a guest with a taste of homemade rakija liquor – and we highly recommend accepting it, regardless the time of day!
+It is not unusual for a local host or guide to present a guest with a taste of homemade rakija liquor – and we highly recommend accepting it, regardless the time of day!

 Subscribe Packing Checklist by JetSettingFools.com